Course Outline

 1. Drug discovery and preclinical development

-2. Overview of the clinical trial process
+2. Overview of clinical research and the clinical trial process

 3. Human research ethics